-The Physical and Land Use Planning Act No. 13 of 2019: Analysis of human settlements should include distribution of services, growth and pattern of urbanization, cause of primary, and rural-urban migration; provide for alternative development patterns including rural development, urban development, and interrelations between urbanization, between urban and rural development Strategies for human settlement in the area including development of service centres, growth centres, transport and communication network and rural development; and implementation to be based on a sectoral approach to development and measures for implementation and coordination in these sectors, namely industrial development, housing, transportation, health services, education, water supply, sewerage and electricity.
+The Physical and Land Use Planning Act No. 13 of 2019: Analysis of human settlements should include distribution of services, growth and pattern of urbanization, cause of primary, and rural-urban migration; provide for alternative development patterns including rural development, urban development, and interrelations between urbanization, between urban and rural development Strategies for human settlement in the area including development; and implementation to be based on a sectoral approach to development and measures for implementation and coordination in these sectors, namely industrial development, housing, transportation, health services, education, water supply, sewerage and electricity.